Loving The Lord With Your Whole Soul

 Sunday Scripture- leaves on a tree

-When I was in high school, I took Spanish as an elective for all four years.
-And when I went to college, I continued to take Spanish.
-In retrospect, I really wish these institutions of learning would have taught me Hebrew.
-In my adult life, learning Hebrew has helped me far more than any other course of higher learning.
+When I was in high school, I took Spanish for four years.
+In college, I continued studying it.
+Looking back, I wish one of those classes had been Hebrew.
+In my adult life, learning Hebrew has helped me far more than any other subject.
 Here’s why…

 The Shema